ella-jennings/cs50-final-project/README-ELLA.md

 ## Goals

+### Within scope of CS50 assignment
-* Create simple application with homepage
+* Create simple application with homepage ✅
-* Create score for 1 round, with 5 colours (no bonuses)
+* Create score for 1 round, with 6 colours (no bonuses) ✅
-* Add deal card bonus functionality
+* Add deal card bonus functionality ✅
+* Add 8 card bonus
+* Add ability to reset row
+* Add ability to reset player
+* Optimise for mobile view
-* Add option for 6th colour
+* Add option for 5 or 6 colours
-* Add option for second player, and declare winner
+* Add option for second player
+* Declare winner
 * Add option for 3-round games

+### Possible Future Functionality
 * Add login functionality
 * Logged in user can save regular players
 * Logged in user can select from players created when choosing game